arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_UI_Current_Status_2026-06-22.md

 3. `/dev/ttyS1` opens
 4. heartbeat is sent
 5. MCU reports are received
-6. a visible LVGL boot/debug text screen is shown
+6. a visible LVGL live status/debug screen is shown
+7. `brewie.service` starts `/opt/brewie/brewie_app` automatically

 This is the current anchor state.